apache/cloudstack-documentation/source/upgrading/upgrade/upgrade-4.16.rst

 Packages repository
 -------------------

-Most users of CloudStack manage the installation and upgrades of CloudStack with one of Linux's predominant package systems, RPM or APT.
+Most Users of CloudStack manage the installation and upgrades of CloudStack with one of Linux's predominant package systems, RPM or APT.
 This guide assumes you'll be using RPM and Yum (for Red Hat Enterprise Linux or CentOS), or APT and Debian packages (for Ubuntu).